 Aleene’s acrylic spray sealer dries to a glossy coating and offers protection for your surface.
 It’s an excellent choice for projects that will not be subjected to frequent handling or cleaning.

-Based on our test, these spray sealers are suitable for both indoor and outdoor use because this product can guard the surfaces of your plastic against harsh weather conditions.
+These spray sealers are suitable for both indoor and outdoor use because this product can guard the surfaces of your plastic against harsh weather conditions.

 Best Paints for Plastic Projects: FolkArt Multi-Surface Acrylic Craft Paint